Lower Assouad type dimensions of uniformly perfect sets in doubling metric spaces: Introduction

-In comparison, we do not know what the lower Assouad spectrum approaches to as $\theta$ tends to $0$.
-Then it is natural to ask whether the lower Assouad dimension is strictly smaller than the quasi-lower Assouad dimension or the lower Assouad spectrum.
-We shall give some examples of Cantor cut-out sets in Section 6 to show that neither lower Assouad spectrum nor quasi-lower Assouad dimension can approach the lower Assouad dimension.
+It is natural to ask whether the lower Assouad dimension could be strictly smaller than the quasi-lower Assouad dimension or the lower Assouad spectrum.
+We shall give some examples of Cantor cut-out sets in Section 4 to show that neither lower Assouad spectrum nor quasi-lower spectrum can approach the lower Assouad dimension, indicating that the lower Assouad dimension is strictly smaller than any other lower Assouad type dimensions.

 This paper is organized as follows.
-In Section 2, we discuss the basic properties of the numbers of ball covers and discrete subsets of a set.
-In Section 3, we study some further properties of lower Assouad spectrum.
-Section 4 is devoted to the proof of Theorem 1.
-In Section 5, we prove Theorem 2 and Theorem 3.
-In Section 6, we discuss the lower Assouad type dimensions of Cantor cut-out sets.
+In Section 2, we discuss the basic properties of the numbers of ball covers and discrete subsets of a set, and we study some finer properties of lower Assouad spectrum.
+Section 3 is devoted to the proof of main Theorems.
+In Section 4, we discuss the \emph{lower Assouad type dimensions} of Cantor cut-out sets.